jump-dev/JuMP.jl/docs/src/variables.md

 ## Variables constrained on creation

+!!! info
+    When using JuMP in [Direct mode](@ref), it may be required to constrain variables on creation instead of constraining free variables as the solver may only support variables constrained on creation.
+In [Automatic and Manual modes](@ref), both ways of adding constraints on variables are equivalent.
+    Indeed, during the copy of the cache to the optimizer, the choice of the constraints on variables that are copied as variables constrained on creation does not depend on how it was added to the cache.

 By default, `@variable(model, x)` creates a _free_ variable that belongs to the set of real numbers.